tnichols217/notes/CSDS 391/W/W1_tln32.md

 - Fully observable, the stitch can be seen at all times
 - Single-agent, there are no other people or agents
+- Neither competitive nor cooperative
+- Deterministic, stitches will functionally turn out the same every time given the same treatment
 -
+- Static, the environment does not move or change